-

 I am writing to you today about an issue personal to me that I would like forwarded to the State Department Congressional Liaison.

 I am one of your constituents living in {CITY/STATE}.
-I have been separated from my fiancé {FIANCE NAME} of {FIANCE COUNTRY} due to delays at the Department of State in processing K1 visas. {INSERT TWO-THREE SENTENCES ABOUT HOW YOU MET YOUR FIANCE, OCCUPATIONS, MEMORABLE DETAILS}.
+I have been separated from my fiancé {FIANCE NAME} of {FIANCE COUNTRY} due to delays at the Department of State in processing K1 visas {INSERT TWO-THREE SENTENCES ABOUT HOW YOU MET YOUR FIANCE, OCCUPATIONS, MEMORABLE DETAILS}.

-My fiancé is awaiting a K1 visa, which is a non-immigrant visa awarded to fiancés of US Citizens and is not affected by the recent Presidential Proclamation 10014.
+My fiancé is awaiting K1 visa, which is a non-immigrant visa awarded to fiancés of US Citizens and is not affected by the recent Presidential Proclamation 10014.
 It is, however, affected by the various coronavirus travel bans to the United States and by the suspension of routine visas services by the State Department.
 Recently, the State Department has deemed spousal visas “mission critical” for processing and spouses are exempt from the coronavirus travel bans to the United States.
 However, K1 visas have been overlooked and have not been given the same treatment even though they serve a similar purpose to spousal IR1/CR1 visas.

 I strongly believe the State Department should designate fiancé visas “mission critical” as they have for IR1/CR1 spousal visas.
 I also believe a valid K1 holder should be considered an immediate family member for the purposes of the various travel restrictions related to coronavirus.
 These K1 visas are often forgotten due to the small program size; however, these visas are critically important to Americans and their future partners.
 The United States has a national interest in reuniting American citizens with their loved ones who serve as their support systems, especially during a pandemic.